boardroom-inc/documentation/sdk/adapters/README.md

 The following transports are passed to the protocol registration function and should be used when accessing external resources to facilitate testing and ensure external requests happen in a standardized way

 * `ipfs` - Request files from the IPFS network
-* `jsonRpc` - Interact with an Ethereum-compatable blockchain over an RPC node
+* `jsonRpc` - Interact with an Ethereum-compatible blockchain over an RPC node
 * `http` - Make standard HTTP requests
 * `graph` - Make GraphQL requests \(over HTTP\)